richtaur/audia/README.md

 });
 ```

-### Move a sound object to 30 seconds into the buffer
+### Move the playback pointer to 30 seconds into the sound buffer

 ```javascript
 sound.currentTime = 30;